General Mills: Aeronautical Research Division and Electronics Division

 In 1946, General Mills established their Aeronautical Research Division with chief engineer Otto C. Winzen.
 This division developed high altitude balloons in conjunction with the United States Navy Office of Naval Research (ONR), such as the Skyhook balloon.

-In 1956, hundreds of General Mills balloons carrying reconnaissance equipment were launched by the United States Air Force under Project Genetrix.
-They flew over Eastern bloc countries under the guise of meteorological research.
+In 1956, hundreds of General Mills balloons carrying reconnaissance equipment were launched by the United States government under Project Genetrix to surveil Eastern bloc countries, in particular their nuclear capabilities.

-The Aeronautical work of General Mills done around the time of the second World War is continued by the company Raven Industries in their Raven Aerostar department.
+The aeronautical work of General Mills done around the time of the Second World War was continued by Raven Industries.

 The General Mills Electronics division developed the DSV Alvin submersible, which is notable for being used in investigating the wreck of Titanic among other deep-sea exploration missions.

 Merchandising and television

 Beginning in 1929, General Mills products contained box top coupons, known as Betty Crocker coupons, with varying point values, which were redeemable for discounts on a variety of housewares products featured in the widely distributed Betty Crocker catalog.
 The coupons and the catalog were discontinued by the company in 2006.

 General Mills became the sponsor of the popular radio show The Lone Ranger in 1941.
 The show was then brought to television, and, after 20 years, their sponsorship came to an end in 1961.

 Beginning in 1959, General Mills sponsored the Rocky and His Friends television series, later known as The Bullwinkle Show.
 Until 1968, Rocky and Bullwinkle were featured in a variety of advertisements for General Mills.
 General Mills was also a sponsor of the Saturday-morning cartoons from the Total Television productions studio, including Tennessee Tuxedo.
 The company also was a sponsor of the ABC western series The Life and Legend of Wyatt Earp, starring Hugh O'Brian.
 The company, along with its subsidiary The Program Exchange, backed DiC Entertainment in syndicating the Dennis the Menace animated series based on the comic strip of the same name created by Hank Ketcham in 1986.
-From 1997 until May 31, 2004, General Mills sponsored and syndicated the first 82 episodes of the original Sailor Moon English dub (the remaining 17 of 82 episodes premiered on Cartoon Network's programming block Toonami in 1998).
+From 1997 until May 31, 2004, General Mills sponsored and barter syndicated the first 82 episodes of the original Sailor Moon English dub (the remaining 17 of 82 episodes premiered on Cartoon Network's programming block Toonami in 1998).